Bachelor of Science, Athletic Training

 Program Admission Changes: The Department of Clinical & Applied Movement Sciences at UNF admitted the last cohort/class into the Bachelor of Science in Athletic Training in Fall 2017.
-The first Master of Science in Athletic Training class/cohort is projected to be admitted in Summer 2018.
+The first Master of Science in Athletic Training class/cohort was admitted in Summer 2018.

 The Department of Clinical & Applied Movement Sciences offers a challenging pathway to a career in the prevention, evaluation, treatment, and rehabilitation of injuries and conditions among patients and athletes.
 The Bachelor of Science (B.S.) in Athletic Training will prepare students for the Board of Certification Examination to become a Certified Athletic Trainer and a career at the secondary school, college and university, and professional athletic, clinic, hospital, industrial, and performing arts settings.